 Galaxy A80, Go 180°

-Samsung’s Galaxy A80 is a bezel-less slider phone with a new interpretation of the camera setup.
+Samsung’s Galaxy A80 comes under the category of bezel less phones with a new interpretation of the camera setup.
 To take a detour from Notch City, the phone uses an upward slider with a triple camera unit that swivels mechanically.

 Samsung has introduced this phone as the first handset equipped with the “New Infinity” display, which unlike the rest of Samsung’s new roster has no notches or cutouts.